isaacnmm/pestpolicy-hugo2XX/content/posts/rodents-in-the-spring-what-you-need-to-know/index.md

 - rodent
 - spring
 layout: post
-- -
-- Spring marks a period of increased [rodent](https://pestpolicy.com/healthy
-- pets
-- rodent
+---

-- control/)activity due to warmer weather and the availability of food and shelter.
+Spring marks a period of increased [rodent](https://pestpolicy.com/healthy-pets-rodent-control/)activity due to warmer weather and the availability of food and shelter.
 This season, rodents become more visible and active, which can lead to infestations if preventive measures are not taken.

 ##  Increased Activity

 During spring, many rodent species enter their prime breeding season, resulting in a population surge.
 The abundance of food sources such as plants and insects supports this growth.

-Rodents, including mice, rats, and [squirrels](https://pestpolicy.com/how
-- to
-- get
-- rid
-- of
-- squirrels
-- in
-- the
-- yard/),become more active as they search for food and suitable nesting sites.
+Rodents, including mice, rats, and [squirrels](https://pestpolicy.com/how-to-get-rid-of-squirrels-in-the-yard/),become more active as they search for food and suitable nesting sites.

 ##  Common Rodents